GJComber/MaaKaiKaseiCoin/README.md

 The contracts performed as expected.
 Ganache and Metamask worked well with this project.

+You can see 14 Ether worth of Wei raised after this recent transaction
 !["Wei value raised image"](./Starter_Code/Images/WeiRaised.png)

 One Caveat, the coins can be found and imported into MetaMask but remain invisible from there